Indoc-Research/RS_repos_analysis/README.md

 We split the commits data between below 95% percentile and above.
-This is to aid the visualization as the "above" repos (e.g. Linux) strongly skew the representation The vast majority of repos only includes one single commit.
+This is to aid the visualization as the "above" repos (e.g. Linux) strongly skew the representation The vast majority of repos only includes less than 10 commits, 11% of the repos have only 1 commit.
 ![alt text](./figures/commits_on_default_branch.png)
 There is a weak correlation between the lifespan and the number of commits on default branch.
 ![alt text](./figures/lifespan_commits_heatmap.png)